Quazia/sona-backend-challenge/notes.md

 - When transforming the input data, I went with prepending https here but realistically this may cause some redirects to fail due to invalid/lack of certs
 - Right now I’m only listening on port 3000, the redirect module should be split into it’s own bootstrap file and served on port 80.
 - The docker image is way larger than it should be, I moved a lot of types into the man dependencies just to get around a type error.
 With more time I would have fixed it in a cleaner way instead of a workaround.
+- Ran into some real issues with my WSL instance, the docker should work but I'm not able to confirm that it does on my machine at this time.
+Given more time that would be my top priority.
+- Didn't have enough time to implement Redis, but the general approach is outlines here.